maxastana/Microsoft-Terminal/doc/specs/drafts/576-ProfilesJumplistSpec.md

 Following this, it would be more appropriate to add the profiles to the `Tasks` list as we are launching a profile.
 Essentially each item in the jumplist will be a shortcut that opens the terminal and provides command line arguments.

 #### Implementation notes
-When specifying the icon to use in the `IShellLink` object, it does not appear to be able to read `ms-appx://` URIs such as ones for the default profile icons and also only able to read `.ico` files.
-The way that the UWP api is able to do it is by adding additional `PropertyKey`s to the `IShellLink` object [3].
+When specifying the icon to use in the `IShellLinkW` object, it does not appear to be able to read `ms-appx://` URIs such as ones for the default profile icons and also only able to read `.ico` files.
+The way that the UWP api is able to do it is by adding additional `PropertyKey`s to the `IShellLinkW` object [3].
 Using these tools [JumpList](https://github.com/EricZimmerman/JumpList) and [Lnk Explorer](https://github.com/EricZimmerman/LECmd), we can examine what is different with UWP jumplists.
 When we examine the `.lnk` items that the jumplist uses, we can see that additional properties are added to the property store.

 | Property Key (Format ID\Property ID)     | Description                                  | Example Value                                                      |
 | ---------------------------------------- | -------------------------------------------- | ------------------------------------------------------------------ |